Showing posts with label American Dietetic Association. Show all posts

 Definitions

-Phytonutrients (or phytochemicals) are found in plants and are part of what gives fruits and vegetables their colors.
-They help protect plants from diseases found in the environment and protect us in a similar way.
-Studies have linked an increase in fruit and vegetable intake with lowering the risk of specific cancers and heart disease.
+Phytonutrients (or phytochemicals) are found in plants and give fruits and vegetables their colors.
+They help protect plants from diseases found in the environment, and similarly protect us.
+Studies have linked increased fruit and vegetable intake with lowering the risk of specific cancers and heart disease.
 The following list describes how phytonutrients may also help protect human health.

 1. Act as an antioxidant.